niekwit/gps-orfeome/docs/installation_of_required_software.rst

    $ conda create -n gpsw snakemake=8.25.5 apptainer=1.4.0 pandas=2.2.3  pygments=2.19.1

 .. note::
-   If you want you use Apptainer, it is essential to install Snakemake v8.25.5, as later versions might not work with the pre-build image.
+   If you want to use Apptainer, it is essential to install Snakemake v8.25.5, as later versions might not work with the pre-build image.

 To install `GPSW`: